mendhak/waveshare-epaper-display/README.md

 ## How to use a different display language

 The default locale of the system will be used to generate the time and date formats, including month and day names.
+On Raspberry Pi OS the default is usually `en_GB`.

-If the default locale isn't working well, use the following instructions to set en_GB as the 'default', or to try other languages.
+Use the following instructions to install and try out other locales, or even force en_GB.

-To know the current default locale, run `locale`.
+To see the current default locale, run `locale`.
-To know all the locales installed on the system, use `locale -a`.
+To see all the locales installed on the system, use `locale -a`.

 To install a new locale, go through the locale wizard: